 ChurchTrac's Limited Accounting Setup Service (CLASS) is available for ministries that want a professional to set things up.

-ChurchTrac is an easy-to-use Quickbooks alternative for churches needing to track their finances.
+ChurchTrac is an easy-to-use QuickBooks alternative for churches needing to track their finances.
 There are 3 big differences you need to know:

-ChurchTrac doesn't use a chart of accounts
+ChurchTrac doesn't use a Chart of Accounts

 In ChurchTrac, you use Categories to identify or designate how money is received or spent.

-Accounts in ChurchTrac are actual accounts
+Accounts in ChurchTrac are actual Bank Accounts

 In ChurchTrac, you will use Accounts to designate actual accounts held at a financial institution.
 This can include accounts such as checking, savings, a credit card, and more.
-This is not a chart of accounts.
+This is not a Chart of Accounts.

 ChurchTrac uses an Income Statement (also known as a Profit & Loss Statement)

-In fund accounting, the “Profit & Loss Statement” is commonly called an Income Statement.
+In Fund Accounting, the “Profit & Loss Statement” is commonly called an Income Statement.
 Both refer to the same report showing income and expenses over a period of time.
 Churches typically use the term Income Statement to reflect a focus on stewardship rather than profit, but the report itself is the same.